-First, it means that these planets are likely tidally locked: one side of the planet always faces its star and the other side is in constant darkness.
+First, it means that these planets are likely tidally locked: one side of the planet always faces its star while the other side is in constant darkness.
 The star-facing side could get hot enough to boil water — while the ‘dark side’ could get cold enough to freeze it.
-The only hope for life on such planets would then be the twilight zone — along the line dividing day and night, where the temperature could be moderate.
+The only hope for life on such planets would then be the twilight zone — along the line dividing day and night, where the temperatures could be moderate.
 However, large temperature differences between one side of the planet and the other could give rise to strong winds, with potentially massive storms blowing from warmer to cooler regions.

 Red dwarf stars are also known to produce mega-flares thousands of times more powerful than their solar counterparts.
 They are common when a red dwarf star is just born.
 The adverse surface conditions as a result of the radiation from these mega-flares might even prevent life from arising in the first place.

+All these factors considered together suggest that the planets orbiting red dwarf stars are likely to be water-poor hellscapes.
 Fortunately, there have been some silver linings.
-For example, the Hubble space telescope has been able to find that the outer, more massive planets in the TRAPPIST-1 system may have retained their water instead of losing it all.
+For example, data from the Hubble space telescope has indicated to scientists that the outer, more massive planets in the TRAPPIST-1 system may have retained their water instead of losing it all.

 The long lifespans of red dwarf stars also mean that life on planets around them will have more time to develop.
-For example, the TRAPPIST-1 system is older than the Solar System.
+For example, the TRAPPIST-1 system is older than our Solar System.
 The long-term evolution of planets around red dwarfs also plays a role, including in the form of changing geological conditions and orbital dynamics.

-The stage is also set for the much-awaited launch of the JWST, and for its follow-up observations of multiple exoplanets, helping determine their habitability and looking for biomarkers in their atmospheres.
+The stage is also set for the much-awaited launch of JWST, and for its follow-up observations of multiple exoplanets, helping determine their habitability and looking for biomarkers in their atmospheres.
 One can only hope that it is put up in space soon.